 Meaning Of Ocean Bill of Lading

-An ocean bill of lading consists of information like name and address of the parties involved, a total number of units shipped, terms of the agreement, packing material used, the value of shipment, etc. The bill serves as a legal binding on both, the shipper and carrier.
-The ocean bill of lading is specifically for international transportation.
-The ocean bill of lading lets the shipper of goods to carry them across the international waters.
-However, if the goods are to be shipped on land, inland bill of lading is required.
+An ocean bill of lading consists of information like the name and address of the parties involved, the total number of units shipped, terms of the agreement, packing material used, the value of the shipment, etc. The bill serves as a legal binding on both the shipper and carrier.
+This bill is specifically for international transportation, and it let the shipper of goods carry them across the international waters.
+However, if the goods are to be shipped on land, an inland bill of lading is required.

 Is Ocean Bill of Lading Negotiable or Non-Negotiable?

-There is often a confusion in relation to the ocean bill of lading that whether it is a negotiable or non-negotiable instrument.
+There is often confusion in relation to the ocean bill of lading and whether it is a negotiable or non-negotiable instrument.
 It may be a negotiable or non-negotiable instrument depending on the terms of the agreement.
-A negotiable ocean bill of lading can be sold, bought and traded when the goods are in transit.
+A negotiable ocean bill of lading can be sold, bought, and traded when the goods are in transit.